AkshatArora7/NOTES/readme.md

 ### Back-references
 In regex, back-references allow you to refer to a previously matched group within the same pattern.
 This is done by putting the group number in parentheses with a backslash, like \1.
 This lets you match the same text as the original group.

-For example, if you use the regex (\w)\1, it will match any consecutive characters that are the same.
-The parentheses capture a single word character and the \1 back-reference matches the exact same character that was captured.

 Back-references are a useful tool for matching and manipulating text in complex ways.
 They are often used in find-and-replace operations to modify specific parts of a string.